The Doctrinal Heading for this section of questions (Q7-8) is The Decrees, or the Eternal Purpose of God. (see Harmony Index)

 Each spring when that little plant reappears, I think of my mother and her plaque, which very much typified her Christian witness to the apostle Paul’s statement that “…I have learned, in whatsoever state I am, therewith to be content” (Phil.
 4:11).
 It is a simple lesson, but not easily learned; still, it is an imperative if we are to truly “glorify God, and enjoy him forever.”
 The following catechism question provides a critical ingredient for blooming brightly in the soil of God’s providence.
 May the Lord bless his church and each individual in comprehension and obedience to this vital confessional truth.

-Illustration by John Whitecross – #1 – ‘Some preachers near Olney,’ says John Newton, ‘dwelt on the doctrine of predestination.
+Illustration by John Whitecross – #1 of 4 – ‘Some preachers near Olney,’ says John Newton, ‘dwelt on the doctrine of predestination.
 An old woman said, “Ah, I have long settled that point; for if God had not chosen me before I was born, I am sure He would have seen nothing in me to have chosen me for afterwards!”‘

 John Whitecross – 1828